Your cart is currently empty!

 Following is the output of the above code −

 The table is created successfully!
-Row inserted successfully.
-Tutorial Table Data: (1, ''Ramesh'', 1)
+Rows inserted successfully.
+Table Data: (''History'', ''Geography'')

 Khóa học lập trình tại Toidayhoc vừa học vừa làm dự án vừa nhận lương: Khóa học lập trình nhận lương tại trung tâm Toidayhoc

-Khóa học miễn phí MySQL – FLOAT nhận dự án làm có lương
+Khóa học miễn phí MySQL – ENUM nhận dự án làm có lương

 Syntax

-Following is the basic syntax to set the datatype of a field as FLOAT −
+Following is the syntax to define the ENUM data type on a column −

 Example